 What to do After a Colonoscopy

 Doctors ask the patient to have a colonoscopy if there is a risk of any disease of the colon or rectum.
-In addition, after 45 or 50 years, as part of a routine checkup, colonoscopy is also recommended.
-But before the colonoscopy, a laxative or laxative is given to remove the stool from the body almost completely.
-Repeated bowel movements can take several hours to clear the rectum during colonoscopy.
-This preparation, prior to colonoscopy, may seem annoying or even frightening to many.
+Also, after 45 or 50 years, as part of a routine checkup, Colonoscopy is recommended.
+But before the Colonoscopy, a laxative or laxative is given to remove the stool from the body almost completely.
+Repeated bowel movements can take several hours to clear the rectum during Colonoscopy.
+This preparation, before Colonoscopy, may seem annoying or even frightening to many.
 But there are ways to make it easier.
 Find out the ways-

 1) Know your toilet habit

 Everyone’s toilet habit is different.
 Someone empties their stomach every morning like a routine.
-No one has any routine again.
-This preparation can be quite difficult for those who have IBS or Irritable Bowel Syndrome.
-Again, many people have a good stomach, but during this preparation, abdominal pain or vomiting may occur.
+No one has any way again.
+This preparation can be quite tricky for those who have IBS or Irritable Bowel Syndrome.
+Also, many people have a good stomach, but during this preparation, abdominal pain or vomiting may occur.
 If you have constipation, let your doctor know in advance.

 2) What to eat, what not to eat

-You can follow a low-fibre diet two to three days before the colonoscopy.
-Foods that are easily digested and excreted from the body are beneficial at this time, such as mashed potatoes, rice, pasta, bread, chicken, eggs and dairy foods.
+You can follow a low-fiber diet two to three days before the Colonoscopy.
+Foods that are easily digested and excreted from the body are beneficial at this time, such as mashed potatoes, rice, pasta, bread, chicken, eggs, and dairy foods.

-It may be advisable to eat only liquid food the day before the colonoscopy.
-In addition, 3-6 days before the colonoscopy should stop eating foods rich in corn, nuts and grains.
-In addition, it is better to stop eating whole wheat bread or biscuits, raw fruits and vegetables, pulses and popcorn.
+It may be advisable to eat only liquid food the day before the Colonoscopy.
+Also, 3-6 days before Colonoscopy should stop eating foods rich in corn, nuts, and grains.
+Also, it is better to stop eating whole wheat bread or biscuits, raw fruits, and vegetables, pulses, and popcorn.

 3) How to take the medicine

-A lot of laxatives are given to drink before colonoscopy.
 This liquid tastes very bad, so many people may vomit if they drink too much.
 You can mix a small amount of sugar with it.
 You can also mix ginger or lemon.
-However, do not mix anything red or purple, it may be wrong to say blood in the colonoscopy.
+However, do not mix anything red or purple; it may be wrong to say blood in the Colonoscopy.
 You can use a straw for a quick drink, or swallow with your nose closed.
 And after drinking, you can take a piece of lemon in your mouth and suck it.
-However, do not drink less laxative.
+However, do not consume less laxative.
 Use the amount that the doctor will allow you to drink.

 4) Relieve pain and nausea

 Frequent bowel movements cause abdominal pain, cramps, or nausea.
 If so, rest yourself for half an hour.
-Once these symptoms are gone, you can drink laxatives again.
 Tell your doctor if this problem does not go away.
-Not only before colonoscopy but also after colonoscopy, many people have flatulence and gas problems.
+Not only before Colonoscopy but also after Colonoscopy, many people have flatulence and gas problems.
 This problem will go away in a few hours.